amirongit/notecode/elasticsearchInAction.md

     }
     ```
 - consists of four optional clauses made of leaf queries
-    - must
-        - all leaf queries match (matches contribute to score)
+    - must: all leaf queries match (matches contribute to score)
-    - should
-        - one of leaf queries matches (matches contribute to score)
+    - should: one of leaf queries matches (matches contribute to score)
-    - must not
-        - non of leaf queries match (matches don't contribute to score)
+    - must not: non of leaf queries match (matches don't contribute to score)
-    - filter
-        - all leaf queries match (matches don't contribute to score)
+    - filter: all leaf queries match (matches don't contribute to score)
 <!---->
 ### Aggregations
 - used to provide analytics & high level data